A-VazquezGuardado/Real-time_control_Optogenetics/README.md

-# Real-time Control in Wireless Multilateral Optogenetics for Broad Neuroscience Applications
+# Real-time Control of Wireless Multilateral Optogenetics in Behavior

 This repository contains software, microcontroller firmware, data and analysis scripts used in the article.